Myhael76/public-webmethods-lab/projects/01.build.001.wm-install-helper/readme.md

 Internet connection: yum install should be able to connect to its repositories from the container

+If you want different envrionment values from the defaults, initialize project 00.commons first and manipulate variables The variale

 ## Usage

 Just call build.bat